leterDieu/Stellarity-mcoc/wiki/dev/docs/items/trinkets/duskberry.md

 </figure>

 - Duskberries are said to taste like bismuth.
-- Duskberries are a special item dedicated to DuskAdler for being 666th member to join Foka's Studios Discord server.
+- Duskberries are a special item dedicated to DuskAdler for being 666th member to join kohara's Discord server.
 - Their original color scheme used for this item was Dark Red, but Dusk didn't really like it, so it was changed to Otherwordly Purple instead.
 - During development stage, Duskberry used to have a different texture than it has now.
 It resembled a berry more than the current one.